Managing high-risk patient populations to improve outcomes

 - documents in-person and virtual health assessments

-- assists providers with documenting annual health assessments as required by CMS to ensure reimbursement for MA patients
+- assists providers with documenting annual health assessments as required by CMS to ensure reimbursement for Medicare Advantage patients

 - offers a telehealth capability to enhance the patient experience by eliminating barriers related to access to care

 - helps provider practices improve care quality by identifying and proactively closing gaps in care

 - revalidates hierarchical condition categories data not originally captured from the patient’s medical record